CivicVision/geospatial-data-visualization-with-d3/content/resources/d3/svg-basics/index.md

 +++
 # SVG Basics for d3

 When you start learning or using d3 you will come across SVGs.
 That‘s what most people use when they create a visualization with d3.
 And it‘s the easier choice and the more documented one.
 So you need to understand a few basic concepts of SVG to make better use of d3 and learn faster.

+In this short post I will show you three elements of SVG that are worth knowing.

 ## Groups